therobertcrocker/wayfinder/docs/mvp_roadmap.md

 ## Faction Management MVP

-### User Story 3.1: As a Developer, I want to use the ECS framework for Factions and Assets so that I can manage different factions and their assets in the game.
+### User Story 3.1: As a Developer, I want to create the data structures Factions and Assets so that I can manage different factions and their assets in the game.
 **Tasks (TDD Loop):**
-  - [ ] **Test Phase:** Write tests to ensure that factions and assets can be created, retrieved, and managed using the ECS framework.
+  - [ ] **Test Phase:** Write tests to ensure that factions and assets can be created, retrieved, and managed
   - [ ] **Implementation Phase:**
      - [ ] Define the structure for factions and assets.
      - [ ] Implement methods to create, retrieve, and manage factions and assets.